wagtail/wagtail/docs/reference/pages/panels.rst

 .. module:: wagtail.admin.edit_handlers

-.. class:: HelpPanel(content, template)
+.. class:: HelpPanel(content='', template='wagtailadmin/edit_handlers/help_panel.html', heading='', classname='')

     .. attribute:: HelpPanel.content

-        This is string HTML that you can pass in directly to render inside the HelpPanel
+        HTML string that gets displayed in the panel.

     .. attribute:: HelpPanel.template

-        Alternatively, you can pass in a template name.
-Specifying the template will override the content attribute.

-    You can also set the ``heading`` or ``classname`` attributes depending on what you want.
+        Path to a template rendering the full panel HTML.

+    .. attribute:: HelpPanel.heading (optional)

+        A heading for the fields

+    .. attribute:: HelpPanel.classname (optional)

+        String of CSS classes given to the panel which are used in formatting and scripted interactivity.
+By default, panels are formatted as inset fields.

 Built-in Fields and Choosers